H.R. 7396: Native American Entrepreneurial Opportunity Act

 3

-Grants and other financial assistance become available
+Grants and financial assistance on the table

 The office could provide grants, contracts, cooperative agreements, and other financial assistance to Tribes, Native Hawaiian Organizations, and eligible Native-governed nonprofits.